kaihendry/dabase.com/content/blog/5G-a-race-to-the-bottom.md

 go up in reality.

 I expect further consolidation and government involvement.
-For your own personal freedom, you probably want to look at other ways of connecting to the Internet.
+For your own **personal freedom**, you probably want to look at other ways of connecting to the Internet.